Holistic Approaches to Chronic Kidney Disease

 With more damage the toxins that are normally filtered by the kidney begin to build up and can cause depression, decreased appetite,

 a foul odor to the breath, oral ulceration, and vomiting.
-In the end stage of renal failure,
+In the end stage of kidney failure,

 a low body temperature, seizures, and severe depression and coma can result."